Azure/azure-sdk-for-net/sdk/search/README.md

 ## Contributing

-See the Azure.Search [CONTRIBUTING.md](./CONTRIBUTING.md) for details on building, testing, and contributing to these libraries.
+See the Azure.Search.Documents [CONTRIBUTING.md](./CONTRIBUTING.md) for details on building, testing, and contributing to these libraries.

 This project welcomes contributions and suggestions.
 Most contributions